Stachu1/Remote_temp_control/README.md

 3. Upload the code to your ESP32s

-5. Check if everything works by typing the IP addres of the server ESP32 in your webbrowser
+5. Check if everything is working by typing in the server's IP address in your web browser

 ## Usage